data-umbrella/event-transcripts/2020/11-rebecca-kelly-kdb.md

-and Facebook so depending on the platform the choice that's the if you find out what we're up to via those social media avenues and
+and Facebook so depending on the platform the choice that's the if you find out what we're up to via those social media avenues.

-I'm going to turn this over to Rebecca and let Rebecca sort of introduce herself and provide information about her background as well.
+And I'm going to turn this over to Rebecca and let Rebecca sort of introduce herself and provide information about her background as well.
 Great.
 Thank you, very much.

-Well I just take over the screen there okay okay so can everyone see my screen?
+Well I just take over the
+screen there okay okay so can everyone see my screen?
 Here let me just.
 Oh actually have lost the questions now that I'm in this view.
 Let me think.
 Is there a way?

 Oh maybe I can pop this out.
 Okay we'll do that.
 Can you see this on my screen?
 Okay okay because I can.
 I can read the questions and that will be fine.
 Okay.

 Maybe if you can interrupt me if there's any questions just because I don't think I'll be able to see them.
 Apologies.
 Okay no problem.
 Thank you.
 Thanks appreciate it.

 Um so hello everybody I'm Rebecca.
 I'm very happy to be here talking to you all today about Kdb+.
 I work in New